 Ski and Ride

 Gould Academy’s Ski and Ride Program is a developmental program designed for beginner skiers and snowboarders.
 Sunday River Resort is the perfect place to learn to ski or snowboard, with terrain for all ability levels.

-Students ski and ride at Sunday River Resort, working in small groups with experienced instructors.
+Students work in small groups with experienced instructors.
 The students progress based on their ability and aptitude, with a focus on proper technique.